wp-plugins/frontier-post/readme.txt

 * Simple email notifications to admin for posts pending approval, and to author when approved
 * Save button on Frontier edit form (so user can save post and stay on form)
 * Submit button: New setting to decide if user is taken to My Posts or to the actual post when a new post is submitted or edited.

+= 1.7.0 =
+* BETA - Only for testing
+* Option: Exclude categories by ID from dropdowns on form
+* Option: Email to list of emails on post for approval
+* Option: Email to Author when post is approved (Pending to Publish) *

 = 1.6.2 =
 * Translation fixes (Thanks: Thomasz Bednarek)